Skip to content

 The American Association of Endodontists (AAE) and the European Society of Endodontology (ESE) have jointly launched an initiative to update endodontic diagnostic terminology.
 This project builds on the 2009 classification published in the Journal of Endodontics and reflects the latest advancements in vital pulp therapy, diagnostic imaging, and our evolving understanding of pulpal and periapical disease.

 Since July 2023, a Joint Special Committee composed of expert representatives from both organizations has worked intensively to develop an updated diagnostic classification framework.
 This includes two tables intended to be used in tandem, as part of a comprehensive clinical diagnosis in endodontic practice.
-Please view a background statement from the committee as well as proposed tables at the links below:
+Please see a background statement from the committee, proposed tables, and initial responses to stakeholder feedback at the links below:

 Why This Matters